akruszewski/gibl/manuscript/chapter2.md

 I> 1. _Symbols_, which can be combined into sentences I> 1. _Grammar_, which is a set of rules that tells us which sentences are well-formeed

-The definition of a language also reflects programming languages - they have a special syntax and reserved keywords.
-For example, the C programming language has keywords such as `struct`, `return`, `if`, etc.
+The definition of a language also reflects programming languages - they have a special grammar - syntax.
+For example, the C programming language has a special syntax - you have to follow specific rules when writing program statements.

 I> ### Definition 5
 I>